 Such an acclaimed and diverse history as an actor makes Criss a worthy candidate to play DC’s first superhero in Gunn’s movie.
 And Criss is already ahead of the competition because, unlike the other actors on this list, he has already played Superman in film.
 Having voiced the Man of Steel in the animated movie Superman: Man of Tomorrow, Criss has already proven that he is capable of portraying the hero in live-action.

 Eli Goree is the perfect choice for Superman.
-He’s relatively unknown like former Supermen Christopher Reeves and Brandon Routh, but has already shown enough range and physicality to prove has has what it takes the to don the cape and spandex.
+He’s relatively unknown like former Supermen Christopher Reeves and Brandon Routh, but has already shown enough range and physicality to prove he has what it takes to don the cape and spandex.
 Even though he’s only 28, he has a vast amount of TV credits on his resume, including sci-fi and superhero shows like The 100, The Peripheral, and yes, even a DC show (Legends of Tomorrow).
 Plus, he’s already played a real-life Superman, Cassius Clay, In Regina King’s critically acclaimed movie One Night in Miami.

 Beyond his impressive previous work, young age, and relative anonymity, Goree has the charm, intelligence, and physique that fits the classic Superman mold.
 Just as important, his casting would make him the first Black Superman to fly on the big screen.
 Goree’s casting would shake things up in a good way, and make Gunn’s take more relevant, inclusive, and exciting.

 - David Corenswet: 5 shows and movies to watch starring the next Superman

 - The Batman Part II, Superman: Legacy headline new DC film and TV slate